A model of thermophoresis of colloidal proteins in water using non-Fickian diffusion currents: Results: Comparison with experiment

 \section{Results: Comparison with experiment}

 Let us compare our model with the curves fitted to the experimental data for hen egg-white lysozyme and other polypeptide solutions reported in ref. \cite{iacopini2006macromolecular, iacopini2003thermophoresis, piazza2004thermophoresis}.
-The empirical fitting function chosen to fit the experimentally obtained Soret coefficient is
+The empirical fitting function chosen to fit the experimentally obtained data for the Soret coefficient is

 where $S^{\infty}_T$ is the high-temperature thermophobic limit, $T^{*}$ is the temperature at which $S^\prime_{T}$ switches sign, and $T_{0}$ denotes the scale of exponential growth.
 Note that the transition temperature $T^{*}$ is poorly sensitive to salt addition and Lysozyme charge \cite{iacopini2006macromolecular,iacopini2003thermophoresis, piazza2004thermophoresis}.
 The above-mentioned empirical function for the Soret coefficient in these systems is applicable over a wide range of pH and ionic strength, indicating that neither pH nor ionic strength significantly affects the ansatz.
-Our model at present does not include explicit contributions from pH or ionic strength; beyond the limit which can be accounted for through the parameters $c$ and $a$.
+Our model at present does not include explicit contributions from pH or ionic strength; beyond this limit, they are accounted for through the parameters $c$ and $a$.
 Thus, our model is well-suited for comparison with experimental data that, in general, matches the empirical Soret coefficient of eq.\eqref{eq:16}.
 The value of the three free parameters of $S_T^\prime$ in eq.\eqref{eq:16} and the corresponding three free parameters in the expression of $S_T$ in our model, which make the curves match $S^\prime_T$ that matches the experimental data, are shown in Table \ref{tab:ST_compare}.
-Figure \ref{fig_protein_theo_exp_comp} compares curves with the $S_T$ from our model plotted as dots.
+Figure \ref{fig_protein_theo_exp_comp} compares curves with the $S_T$ from our model plotted as red dots.
 The experiments on lysozyme, whose data are presented here, were carried out in a sodium acetate buffer at pH$ = 4.65$, with a lysozyme concentration $7~\mathrm{g\,L^{-1}}$ and $0.4~\mathrm{M}$ NaCl (corresponding to $2.3\%~\mathrm{w/v}$) \cite{piazza2004thermophoresis, iacopini2003thermophoresis, iacopini2006macromolecular}.
-The experiments on BLGA and poly-L-lysine were performed at pH$= 7.0$, with BLGA at a concentration $13~\mathrm{g\,L^{-1}}$ in the presence of $50~\mathrm{mM}$ NaCl, and $50~\mathrm{kDa}$ poly-L-lysine at concentration $5.4~\mathrm{g\,L^{-1}}$ with $100~\mathrm{mM}$ NaCl.
+The experiments on BLGA and Poly-L-lysine were performed at pH$= 7.0$, with BLGA at a concentration $13~\mathrm{g\,L^{-1}}$ in the presence of $50~\mathrm{mM}$ NaCl, and $50~\mathrm{kDa}$ Poly-L-Lysine at concentration $5.4~\mathrm{g\,L^{-1}}$ with $100~\mathrm{mM}$ NaCl.

 The Soret coefficient $S_T$ of our model in the strong concentration regime is

 which clearly indicates that the part of the solvation force contributing to the drift current only produces a vertical shift to the curve and does not contribute to the curvature.
 However, we realised that the parameter $c$ in the expression for dynamic viscosity plays a dominant role in determining the correct curvature.
 One may recall, as we have already alluded to, that this parameter $c$ may embody the coupling between the solvation mechanisms and the diffusion.
 This physics is absent when the non-Fickian diffusion term is omitted from the model.
 Note that the exponent $\beta$ sets a scale for the $S_T$ as well, besides controlling the sign according to our model.